nu-radio/NuRadioMC/NuRadioReco/autodoc/pages/detector.rst

 in the channels table has a Channel ID and a Station ID that associates it with a station from the stations table.

+The channel table contains references to the individual components a channel consists of such as amplifier, antenna, cables, etc.
+The components are saved in separate tables.

-Since station configurations can change over the lifetime of a detector, each component has a commission and decommission time which specifies when it was part of the detector in the given configuration.
-If a configuration is changed, the decommission time is set to the time when the change took place and another component is added with the new configuration.
+Since station configurations can change over the lifetime of a detector, each station and channel entry has a commission and decommission time which specifies when it was part of the detector in the given configuration.
+If a configuration is changed, the decommission time is set to the time when the change took place and a new channel (or complete station) is added with the new configuration.
 The ``Detector`` will then use these entries to automatically return the correct detector configuration for a given point in time.
+The components itself do not carry a comission/decomission time.
+This reflects the procedures of a large experiment, every component is calibrated and its information is added into the database.
+Later on, each channel is constructed out of the different components, and finally a station is composted out of multiple channels.

 DataBase
 _______________